 This is the first bake after the break.
 Life is limping back to normalcy so is my oven.

 A simple low-fat banana bread baked to salvage the overripe bananas was delicious.

 Banana Walnut Bread

-In a large bowl, mix together mashed bananas and yogurt.
+- In a large bowl, mix together mashed bananas and yoghurt.
 Add baking soda.

-Fold in walnuts.
+- Fold in walnuts.
 Pour into the prepared pan.
-Bake for 40 – 45 minutes or till a toothpick inserted in the center comes out clean.
-Cool in the rack.
+Bake for 40 – 45 minutes or until a toothpick inserted in the centre comes out clean.
+Cool on the rack.